Arnifabiziagne/Panorama/Panorama_graph/README.md

 - Visualize a region and annotation of the pangenome

 ## Quickstart
+- Installation (only the first time) :
   - Copy all the files / directories in the Panorama_graph project where do you want to store your data
   - If there is a dump file available, move or copy it into ./import/neo4j.dump
   - Go into neo4j_install directory and run the script (replace $container_name with the desired name) : bash ./setup_neo4j.sh --container-name $container_name
-- Only the first time : create the conda environnement : conda env create -f panorama_graph.yaml
+  - Create the conda environnement : conda env create -f panorama_graph.yaml
+  - Make launcher executable : chmod +x launcher.sh
+- Launch the tool :
+  - Easy way : just execute launcher : ./launcher.sh and go to http://localhost:8050
+  - Manual way :
       - Load conda environnement : conda activate panorama_graph
         - Run index.py (python index.py) and go to http://localhost:8050

 ## Install neo4
     See the readme in neo4j_install directory